Leak detected in pipeline that brings Russian oil to Germany

-WARSAW, Poland (AP) — A leak was detected in an underground oil pipeline in Poland which is the main route through which Russian crude reaches Germany, the Polish operator said Wednesday.
+WARSAW, Poland (AP) — An oil leak was detected on a pipeline in Poland that’s the main route through which Russian crude reaches Germany, the pipeline’s Polish operator said Wednesday.

+The Druzhba pipeline, which in Russian means “Friendship,” is one of the world’s longest oil pipelines.
+After leaving Russia, it branches out to bring crude to points including Belarus, Ukraine, Poland, Hungary, Austria and Germany.

-A Polish government security official, Stanislaw Zaryn, said the leak could be the result of an accident, but that officials were still investigating and looking at another possible explanations.
+A Polish government security official, Stanislaw Zaryn, said the leak could be the result of an accident, but that officials were still investigating and were looking at all possible explanations.

 “Different scenarios are possible.
 We don’t exclude any of them,” he told The Associated Press.

 Last year, Russia accounted for around 35% of Germany’s crude oil supply.
-But that proportion has been reduced following Moscow’s invasion of Ukraine, and Germany’s focus now is on phasing out the remaining supplies before a European Union embargo on most Russian imports goes into effect.
+But that proportion has been reduced following Moscow’s invasion of Ukraine in February.
+Germany’s focus now is on phasing out the remaining supplies before a European Union embargo on most Russian imports goes into effect.
+An European Union embargo on most Russia oil goes into effect on Dec.
+5.

 A month ago, the German government took control of three refineries owned by Russian energy company Rosneft, which account for about 12% of Germany’s oil refining capacity.